 Well-versed international leaders can effectively address the three challenges indicated above.
 Beyond that, they are able to do so in a way that both engages and aligns their teams and stakeholders across cultures.
 Participants learn about leadership techniques and behaviors that enable them to ensure both engagement and alignment across cultures, thereby ensuring the positive results they are expected to deliver.

-Phase 2: Intercultural Competence Assessment & Development
+Dimension 2: Intercultural Competence Assessment & Development

 The objectives of the course assignment are determined during the coaching session, in alignment with the developmental needs of each participant.
 For this, participants prepare a brief proposal of the international leadership topic they want to work on.

-Phase 3: International Weeks
+Dimension 3: International Weeks

 – International Week Vancouver, University of the Fraser Valley, Canada